 Updated 7/27/2020: Tenet will first be released internationally beginning on August 26, then released in select North American cities on September 3.

 Animated Disney film Soul has had it November release date delayed to December 25, and will be available exclusively on Disney+.
 Raya and the Last Dragon has been moved back to March 12, 2021.
 Magic Camp and The One and Only Ivan will both premiere on Disney+ on August 14.

 The Avatar sequel films have been pushed back to begin premiering in 2022, with Avatar 5 finishing the series in 2028.
 The scheduled Star Wars films will take the original Avatar slots, premiering in 2023, 2025, and 2027.

 Wes Anderson film The French Dispatch was originally changed to come out October 16.
 It no longer has a release date.
 Death on the Nile from director Kenneth Branagh is expected is come out on October 20.
 The Personal History of David Copperfield starring Dev Patel is staying optimistic with a release date of August 28.
 Antlers, which did not originally have a new release date, will now come out February 19, 2021.

 The Empty Man from 20th Century will now be released December 4th, and The Last Duel has changed its date to October 15, 2021.

 Quite a few films have not had new release dates announced and are currently postponed indefinitely.
-These include Greyhound, In The Heights, Minions: The Rise of Gru, New Mutants, Run, and Spiral.
+These include Greyhound, Evangelion 3.0 + 1.0, Malignant, Blue Story, and Run.
+The Woman in the Window has reportedly been sold to Netflix for release on that platform at some future date.
 As for any movies that were currently in production, we’ll just have to wait and see how the future shakes out.

 What is the first movie you’re looking forward to seeing once theaters reopen?